WB3T - QRP

 Ramsey's designs are intended for the "weekend warrior" and not the hard-core QRPer.
 These are simple kits.
 Still, I have over 30 of these cool little black boxes in the shack and in the storage closet.
 The instruction manuals are geared toward educating and do a nice job of it, with some clever humor thrown in here and there to add to the enjoyment of kit-building.
 Although I would not classify these kits as go-getter ham gear, they are easy to build, good looking, and do work, albeit with some compromises.
 So why do I keep building them?
 Because they are inexpensive, complete, and TOTALLY FUN!
 Excellent service too - both in tech support and sales (ask for Donna).

 I only recently discovered this, and so far have only built their "Magic Box."
 Thumbs-up on that one.
+Thankfully they have picked up production of Small Wonder Labs' "Freq Mite" frequency annunciator.
+Someone needed to do that!

 Please check back soon as I add to the list of QRP Suppliers.